GSA-TTS/10x-website/news/language-access-findings.md

    <span lang="ar" dir="rtl">كيف يمكنك العثور على محتوى باللغة الإنجليزية على موقع عربي؟
 </span></p>

 Unless you are an Arabic speaker, that heading is probably mystifying.
 For the more than 25 million people in the U.S. with Limited English Proficiency (LEP), a lot of information online can be just as confusing.
 Many federal government web teams are working hard to help by creating content in multiple languages.
 These translations will help people find information to help them pay their taxes, secure benefits, and respond in emergencies.
-But what if the people that need this translated content the most can’t even find the content in their language?
+But what if the people that need this translated content the most can't even find the content in their language?

 This is what the 10x team sought to explore.

-Our colleagues at the <a class="usa-link--external" rel="noreferrer" href="https://github.com/GSA-TTS/10x-projects/issues/26">U.S. Census teed up an interesting question:</a> how can we design a language selector that helps people who don’t speak or read English find content on government sites?
+Our colleagues at the <a class="usa-link--external" rel="noreferrer" href="https://github.com/GSA-TTS/10x-projects/issues/26">U.S. Census teed up an interesting question:</a> how can we design a language selector that helps people who don't speak or read English find content on government sites?
 Most design conventions for language selection are based on e-comm models.
 Do we need a different approach for information-rich sites and apps?
 10x agreed this problem was important and set out to research how monolingual speakers find translated content on government sites  —  and how the design of a language selector can help them find it more easily.
 To do this, 10x conducted research with monolingual speakers of Spanish, Arabic, and Mandarin Chinese.

-10x’s research built on the good work done by the Multilingual Community of Practice and the <a class="usa-link--external" rel="noreferrer" href="https://designsystem.digital.gov">U.S. Web Design System</a>(USWDS) team.
+10x's research built on the good work done by the Multilingual Community of Practice and the <a class="usa-link--external" rel="noreferrer" href="https://designsystem.digital.gov">U.S. Web Design System</a>(USWDS) team.
 The goal of the research was to understand how best to help monolingual users find content in their preferred language on government sites.
 Monolingual users are an important audience for content in languages other than English, but by no means the only audience.
-10x’s research only focused on people with little or no English language skill.
+10x's research only focused on people with little or no English language skill.

 Web teams have been working hard to help people with LEP navigate public health emergencies, immigration challenges, and an increase in the frequency of natural disasters.
 Even so, there is the need for better and more uniform translation of information around health, public safety, unemployment, and government benefits.
 Providing a clear and easy way for the public to find content on the site is foundational to this effort.
 Content in preferred languages is not helpful if people cannot find it.

 <aside>Language access is a civil rights issue, an equity issue, and an inclusivity issue.
 Language access requirements in federal programs and services originate from <a class="usa-link--external" rel="noreferrer" href="https://www.dol.gov/agencies/oasam/regulatory/statutes/title-vi-civil-rights-act-of-1964">Title VI of the Civil Rights Act of 1964</a>, and have been addressed in numerous subsequent acts and Executive Orders. <a class="usa-link--external" rel="noreferrer" href="https://www.justice.gov/crt/executive-order-13166">Executive Order 13166</a> was signed on August 11, 2000, to improve access to government services for people with Limited English Proficiency (LEP).
-In addition, the <a class="usa-link--external" rel="noreferrer" href="https://www.performance.gov/pma/cx/">President’s Management Agenda (PMA) Priority 2</a> focuses on delivering excellent, equitable, and secure federal services and customer experience (CX).
+In addition, the <a class="usa-link--external" rel="noreferrer" href="https://www.performance.gov/pma/cx/">President's Management Agenda (PMA) Priority 2</a> focuses on delivering excellent, equitable, and secure federal services and customer experience (CX).
 Civil servants all over the federal government are working hard to meet the needs of all the people.</aside>

 Interviewing members of this population reinforced how much they need quality translated content  —  and how challenging they are to serve.
 This population is often vulnerable and building trust with each participant is critical to ensuring good feedback.
 See the Methodology and process section for information on how we identified and built trust with test participants.